corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/contract-catalogue.md

 contracts as part of settlement of an outstanding debt.
 The contracts’ verification functions require that cash state objects of the correct value are received by the beneficiary as part of the settlement transaction.

-The cash contract supports issuing, moving and exiting (destroying) states.
+The cash contract supports issuing, moving, and exiting (destroying) states.
 Issuance cannot be part of the same transaction as other cash commands, to minimise complexity in balance verification.

 Cash shares a common superclass, `OnLedgerAsset`, with the Commodity contract.
-This implements common behaviour of assets which can be issued, moved and exited on chain, with the subclasses handling asset-specific data types and behaviour.
+This implements common behaviour of assets which can be issued, moved, and exited on chain, with the subclasses handling asset-specific data types and behaviour.

 {{< note >}}